 College Connect Tempe

-The City of Tempe has partnered with Tempe Union High School District, Arizona State University, Grand Canyon University, Mesa Community College, Northern Arizona University, South Mountain Community College, Rio Salado College, University for Advancing Technology and the University of Arizona to create College Connect.
-The community-based program has been specifically designed to assist our youth in fulfilling their dreams of a post-secondary education.
+Tempe has partnered with local schools and universities to create College Connect.
+The community-based program has been specifically designed to assist our youth in fulfilling their dreams of a post-secondary education by offering college workshops and one-on-one appointments.

 Tempe History Museum